Char-Hunt/special-guide/README.md

 #
 ## Table of Contents
    - <a href="https://github.com/Char-Hunt/special-guide#Introduction">Introduction</a>
-   - <a href="https://github.com/Char-Hunt/special-guide#Repository Structure">Repository Structure</a>
+   - <a href="https://github.com/Char-Hunt/special-guide#Repository Architecture">Repository Architecture</a>
    - <a href="https://github.com/Char-Hunt/special-guide#Usage">Usage</a>
    - <a href="https://github.com/Char-Hunt/special-guide#Contributing">Contributing</a>
    - <a href="https://github.com/Char-Hunt/special-guide#License">License</a>